eeeja/CarND-LaneLines-P1/writeup.md

  ![](./examples/change_in_asphalt_color.png?raw=true)
  2. We could further improve the pipeline such that it could detect curved edges.
 At the moment, it only detects straight lines.
 Curved lanes could provide more accurate environmental information to the vehicle.

- 3. Many of the parameters (such as the canny threshold or the houghline parameters) input in the pipeline were informally selected after a series of sample trials.
-These parameters could be better identified if they were systematically identified after training them through a larger dataset.
+ 3. Many of the parameters (such as the canny threshold or the houghline parameters) input in the pipeline were tuned after a series of sample trials.
+These parameters could be further trained with additional training videos.